 Wiggly worms – grapes popped on to skewers with melted chocolate eyes on a bed of salad.
 This was super simple and went down a treat with Arlo in particular.

-Broomsticks!
-These broomsticks were a favourite and looked fabulous – again a really simple creating using cheese strings, long pretzels and chives to add a finishing touch.
+Edible Broomsticks!
+These broomsticks were a favourite and looked fabulous – again a really simple creating using cheese string type things, long pretzels and chives to add a finishing touch.

-Squishy eyeballs – made from tinned lychees with red food colouring and then a blueberry in place of the pop.
-These looked suitable disgusting but tasted lovely.
+Squishy eyeballs – made from tinned lychees with red food colouring and then a blueberry in place of the pip.
+These looked suitably disgusting but tasted lovely.

 Ghost face meringues – adding a few spots of black icing to make ghost faces took two minutes and the kids went crazy for these!